cjdm94/madrs_server/solution.md

 Having more domain knowledge here would help.
 For now I'll leave it here, as I've found in the past that starting with the data model can be a fool's errand.
 I'll build the API endpoint handlers first, with stubbed data, as this might shed some light on how we can model the data most sensibly.

 Time to meet Django!

+### A Working API

+We have a working Django API.
+Now for the fun bit!

+Some thoughts I had whilst setting up:

+(1) The task spec seems to assume we would only have a single diagnostic questionnaire submission per user.
+Of course typically patients would take the questionnaire periodically, and then clinicians can monitor the fluctuation of scores over time.
+I think I'll build it to support historical submissions by users - let's see.

+(2) We care about individual questions on specific diagnostic questionnaires, so we need to be able to reliably uniquely identify specific questions, not just particular diagnostic questionnaires.
+The question is, which parameter should we use as a uid?
+It seems we have a question string, a question order (the index at which the question appears in the questionnaire), and a symptom that the question is designed to "screen".
+The latter of the three seems to be the most reliable option: the first two are possibly more susceptible to variability.
+The particular string might vary between clinicians/clinics, and perhaps the order too (though I suspect this is less likely).
+The symptom however is at the very core of the diagnostic questionnaire construct itself.
+Let's see.

+### The Fun Part